BrandonGardner2/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+#### React JS is a JavaScript library that was created by Facebook to handle complex state management.
+It does so by allowing a web application to be broken down into components that have the ability to hold 'state' if needed.
+This state can be passed around only where it is needed and updated throuh set state calls.

 - [ ] What does it mean to _think_ in react?

+#### Thinking in React means breaking down a web application into smaller componenents.
+I.e, News Feed Component that contains Articles that contains Article Titles, Article Bodies, and so forth.
+It also requires thinking about how each component will be used, for data manipulation, or purely presentational.

 - [ ] Describe state.

+#### State is a snapshot of defined parameters at any given time in the application.
+For example if we put a new piece of state called counter that starts at 0.
+For the entire time the state of that counter is 0, but when somebody manually changes it to 1, the state of the counter becomes 1.
+Tracking this allows us to use it to dynamically render data.

 - [ ] Describe props.

+#### Props are functions or state that are being passed from a higher order component down the tree.
+There are really on limits to how far props can go down but it will get very confusing after a few levels.
+They are normally used to allow a lower level component to manipulate something that the higher order component is keeping track of or to display data provided by a higher component.

 ## Project Set Up